-A new version (v11) of Able2Extract‘s PDF conversion software is now available.
-Last year in February we reviewed version 10 and showed how it helps with our focus area of converting PDF’s into USABLE Excel documents.
-Although our focus is Excel, we have also looked a bit at working with PDF’s and with pdf to Word as well as pdf to Excel conversions.
+A new version of Able2Extract‘s PDF conversion software is now available.
+Last year in February we reviewed version 10 and showed how it helps with our focus area of converting PDF’s into Excel and Word.

 With the version 11 review we have focused a bit more on the new features, as the old features seem to be as effective as ever (see a summary at the end of the article).

 Some highlighted features (in order of importance to Excel users) are:

 - OCR improvements- scanned PDFs are now searchable

 When you receive statements and the like in a scanned PDF format it is useful to be able to search the PDF to find the page/ pages that interest you.

 But if it was scanned, it will be stored as an image instead of identifiable text.
 By using the enhanced OCR you can search the ‘image’ for key text e.g. product numbers.
 As shown below, we can specify the OCR options and then just above that you will see the ‘Search Text’ option.